AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 {"tool":"CLI_ls","args":{"path":"/var/log"}}
 ```

-Then, during generation of the `"tool"` field, you constrain the next-token distribution so only allowed tool names remain possible (often via grammar constraints plus a logits processor).
+During generation of the `"tool"` field, you constrain the next token distribution so only allowed tool names remain possible (often via grammar constraints plus a logits processor).
 A simplified illustration:

 ```python
 import torch